|

 Sizes of Containers | Stuffing Methods | Types of PU Locations | Reading FCL Rate | Avoiding Mistakes | S.O.C.

-Our primary business is shipping from the U.S. freight LCL (Less Than Container Load).
+Our primary business is shipping from the U.S. freight LCL (Less than Container Load).

-With LCL, multiple shippers share space in 40-foot sea freight containers, which are efficiently loaded and unloaded by professionals at Container Freight Stations (CFS).
+With LCL, multiple shippers share space in 40-foot sea containers, which are efficiently loaded and unloaded by professionals at Container Freight Stations (CFS).

-With FCL freight (Full Container Load), shippers typically rent entire containers from steamship lines and are responsible for picking up, loading, unloading, and returning the containers.
+With FCL (Full Container Load), shippers typically rent entire containers from steamship lines and are responsible for picking up, loading, unloading, and returning the containers.

-Shipping freight LCL (Less than Container Load), unlike FCL, does not require special knowledge and skills.
+International shipping via LCL, unlike FCL, does not require special knowledge and skills.
 It is more flexible and less restricted at any stage of international cargo transportation.
 However, while LCL offers flexibility, depending on the international shipping cost structure, FCL may be more efficient for high-volume cargo.

 With FCL, unlike with LCL, shippers are at risk of heavy penalties from steamship lines for any negligence.
 Therefore, we only offer FCL service to our experienced B2B customers who have worked with us repeatedly.
 To request that we serve FCL freight, customers must have successfully completed at least three LCL shipments with us.

-Our economical LCL freight service should meet your international transportation needs if you can pack all your goods in boxes or crates.
+Our economical LCL service should meet your international transportation needs if you can pack all your goods in boxes or crates.

 The calculator also helps shippers compare international shipping costs with other offers and FCL options.